Data connection

 * within time series data, a **segment list.**

-* a segment list is optional, but incredibly powerful in use cases such as motorsport (laps) and flight testing (flight phases) (see [motorsport-package](https://docs.marpledata.com/docs/marple-insight/user-manuals/motorsport-package "mention") and [flight-testing-package](https://docs.marpledata.com/docs/marple-insight/user-manuals/flight-testing-package "mention"))
+* a segment list is optional, but incredibly powerful in use cases such as motorsport (laps) and flight testing (flight phases) (see [Motorsport Package](/docs/marple-insight/user-manuals/motorsport-package.md) and [Flight Testing Package](/docs/marple-insight/user-manuals/flight-testing-package.md))

 We have developed a dynamic system that is designed to work with multiple database types, supporting a variety of use cases.

-<figure><img src="https://3590686807-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FwEBNWlmdcxXBXd7oyqyR%2Fuploads%2FqHChAnKZ1suEBylGBeEK%2Fconnection-example.webp?alt=media&#x26;token=0d831776-afe7-49b6-8dab-b54392e471db" alt=""><figcaption><p>Example of a connection environment</p></figcaption></figure>
+<figure><img src="/files/43ZvGrsZ2trhqPXmiuvs" alt=""><figcaption><p>Example of a connection environment</p></figcaption></figure>